Katie Britt used decades-old example of rapes in Mexico as Republican attack on Biden border policy

 "We wouldn't be OK with this happening in a third-world country.
 This is the United States of America, and it's past time we start acting like it," Britt said in the Thursday night speech televised from her home in Alabama.
 "President Biden's border crisis is a disgrace."

-Britt's comments reflect that border security is a key theme of the Republican party and former President Donald Trump's campaign in this election year.
+Britt has made immigration one of her top issues in her first years in the Senate, and Republicans have seized on a surge of immigrants entering the country during Biden's term to attack the president.
+Former President Donald Trump, the front-runner for the Republican nomination this year, blames Biden for the killing of a Georgia nursing student after an immigrant from Venezuela who entered the U.S. illegally was arrested and charged with her murder.

-Independent journalist Jonathan Katz revealed in a TikTok video Friday that the sex trafficking of that victim did not happen during the Biden administration or in the United States.
+Independent journalist Jonathan Katz revealed in a TikTok video Friday that the sex trafficking of the victim mentioned by Britt on Thursday did not happen during the Biden administration or in the United States.

 Britt spokesman Sean Ross on Saturday confirmed to The Associated Press that the senator was speaking about the account of a young Mexican woman who told of being repeatedly raped in Mexico from 2004 to 2008 — when Republican George W. Bush was the U.S. president.